eclipse-kuksa/kuksa.val.services/docs/README.md

 A developer of a Vehicle Applications could either use the gRPC/Protobuf tooling for generating gRPC skeletons in the preferred programming language and bind his/her code directy to those.
 A more comfortable way to develop vehicle applications is offered by the [Eclipse Velocitas project](https://eclipse-velocitas.github.io/velocitas-docs/).
 The Eclipse Velocitas project cares for supporting the developer of an vehicle app to abstract from the gRPC-based access to the VAL.
-It offers a toolchain and programing language-specific SDKs and data models for interacting with the vehicle.
+It offers a toolchain and programming language-specific SDKs and data models for interacting with the vehicle.

 ## Architecture